Pinterest

 Aldteron, a journalist and podcaster, talks about her life regarding the navigation of relationships in the age of digitalism and hook-up culture.
 Her candid conversations about her career struggles, relationship failures, and identity confusions are comforting because of their honest nature.A main takeaway from the novel is that self-love and platonic relationships are just as significant (if not more) than romantic ones.

-These are my favorite books that make me feel less alone in my own womanhood, especially when it can be scary to face my own struggles head-on.
-If you’re ever feeling similarly, I suggest you order one of these cozy introspective reads.
+These novels have helped so many young women feel seen and less alone as they navigate transformative periods in their lives.
+If you’re ever feeling similarly, our editors suggest ordering one of these introspective reads.
 You’ll be surprised at what new things you might find out about yourself!